WebHare/platform/whtree/modules/consilio/doc/topics/consilio/field-types.md

 ## Store-only fields

-By default, all fields are searchable and can be returned in the search results.
-If the field is never searched, but only used to store information, the `storeonly` attribute of the field can be set to `true`:
+By default, all fields are added to the reverse index to be searchable.
+If the field is never searched, but only used to store information to be displayed with the search results, the `storeonly` attribute of the field can be set to `true`:

 ```xml
 <consilio>